 - 1st Hour – Free

-The self-parking rates at Excalibur are free for the first hour and then between $12 to $15, depending on how long you stay.
-Valet parking is also available at Excalibur and costs between $18 and $30 a day.
+The self-parking fee at Excalibur is free for the first hour and then between $15 to $23, depending on how long you stay and what day of the week it is.
+Valet parking is also available at Excalibur and costs between $35 and $40 a day.

-Below I’ll explain all the different parking rates at Excalibur Las Vegas, how to use its various parking facilities, tips where you can park nearby for free, and I’ll even share a trick you can use to get free on-site parking!
+Below I’ll explain all the different parking rates at Excalibur Las Vegas, how to use its various parking facilities, plus give you some tips on where you can park nearby for free.
+Finally, I’ll even share a trick you can use to park for free at Excalibur!

 Table of Contents

-- 2 Self-Parking Cost at Excalibur Las Vegas
+- 2 Self-Parking Fee at Excalibur Las Vegas (Excalibur Parking)

 - 3 How To Get Free Parking at Excalibur (Two Ways)